lacounty-isab/workshops/docusaurus/docs/git/branches/delbranch.md

 ---

 We're done with the `B1` branch; but the pointer is still hanging around.
-If we wanted to continue working on the `B1` branch past this point, we probably want to pick contributions from the merge to `master`.
-To this end, we wish to remove the `B1` pointer.
+If we want to continue working on the `B1` branch past this point, we probably want to start from the new merge point.
+To this end, we wish to remove the `B1` pointer and recreate it from commit `D`.

 ![Delete branch](/git/images/noConflict10.svg)